The stability of smooth solitary waves for the $b$-family of Camassa-Holm equations: Introduction

 The main purpose of this paper is to study the orbital stability of the smooth solitary waves of \cref{e:bCH} for $0<b\leq 1$.
 The stability analysis is essentially based on a general framework that motivated by the approach of \cite{GSS1987}, which characterizes the critical points of Hamiltonian systems with symmetries and conserved quantities.
 Making use of this, we obtain a stability criterion for the orbitally stable solitary waves.
-Roughly speaking, we establish a connection between the stability criterion and the monotonicity of an integral along the corresponding homoclinic orbit.
-This method has been used in \cite{LL2023} for the case of $b>1$, and we extend it to the case of $0<b\leq 1$ in this paper.
+We next establish a connection between the stability criterion and the monotonicity of an integral along the corresponding homoclinic orbit.
+This method has been used in \cite{LP2022} for the case of $b>1$, and the stability criterion has been proved to hold in \cite{LL2023}, and we extend it to the case of $0<b\leq 1$ in this paper; in particular, we provide a complete analysis for the case $b=1$ and a series of remarks and discussions for the case $0<b<1$.
 However, it is quite technical to verify the stability criterion, i.e., determining the monotonicity.

 We next briefly introduce our method which is based upon the framework of period functions in planar systems which possess first integral.
 For instance, we consider the Hamiltonian system

 which possesses a center, i.e., any orbit surrounding the center is closed in the phase space.
 The \emph{period function} is defined as the minimum period of each periodic orbit, and each orbit can be parameterized by $\gamma_h:=\{(x,y): H(x,y)=h,\, h\in\Omega \}$, where $h$ represents the energy level along the orbit.
 The period function, denoted by $T(h)$ and for $h\in\Omega$, is expressed by definition as